Riding the Captain Ahab Trail: Moab, Utah Adventure

 Like all great adventures our trip to the Captain Ahab trail started with my buddy watching a YouTube video about the trail.
 Sure he lives in the flat lands of the East Coast and had zero experience with the rock drops that are so common along Moab's mountain bike trails, but the YouTube video made it look so easy.
 The video made it look like anyone could do it.

-best bike trails in the Moab area
+Captain Ahab is one of the best bike trails in the Moab area with the perfect blend of challenge and scenery.

 Luckily he is a natural athlete and it didn't take him too long to get the hang of the trail.
-He also learned that the builders of the trail didn't want to kill anyone so even though the ledges looked deadly they were all easy to roll over and relatively safe.
+He also learned that the builders of the trail didn't want to kill anyone, so even though the ledges looked deadly, they were all easy to roll over and relatively safe.
 By the time we got to the bottom, he was leading the way.
 He actually got so good at riding Moab's terrain that when we hit the Whole Enchilada a few days later I could hardly keep up with him.

 Like most areas of Moab, there is more to the trail than just the trail.
 The area around the Captain Ahab trail system is loaded with hidden secrets.
 If you have time or just a sharp eye, the trail passes right by the Owl Panel.
 This is the best and most well-preserved petroglyph site close to town.
 To locate the panel from the bike trail look for a large alcove just as the Cliffhanger Jeep trail intersects the Connector Trail.
 The panel is to the left of the alcove.
 You can hike up to it but you might not want to if you are wearing clip-in bike shoes.
 Another nearby rock art site is Magic Theater Arch, directly across the street from the parking lot.